Phoenix Wright: Ace Attorney – Justice for All: Development

 After finishing writing the dialogue, Takumi was called into another meeting with Inaba, and was told to add a new gameplay mechanic to the investigations.
 Takumi wanted to keep the gameplay simple enough for his mother to be able to play it, and keep it focused on the core concept of finding lies; according to him, he immediately had a vision of the psyche lock system during the meeting with Inaba, but still asked for three days to come up with an idea.
 He found it easy to formulate the idea, but it took over a month to create the system; the biggest problem was how to visually represent the psyche locks.
 Takumi also drew storyboards for the episodes' openings, which consisted of series of detailed drawings that show what is happening.
 He also drew rough sketches of cut-in illustrations; it was only decided after all the text had been written what scenes would have illustrations made for them.
 While the game's opening features the judge, it was originally supposed to have featured a demon instead; this was because Takumi was playing Devil May Cry at the time, and had liked its opening.
-As Takumi wanted the first three Ace Attorney games to be part of one larger work, he did not want the first game to look outdated in comparison to later ones, so it was decided to keep the same graphics for main characters such as Phoenix, Maya and Edgeworth throughout all their appearances, and not make updates to them.
+Takumi wanted the first three Ace Attorney games to comprise three parts of a greater whole.
+Therefore, he avoided having a lot of changes between games: he did not want the first game to look outdated in comparison to later ones, so it was decided to keep the same graphics for main characters such as Phoenix, Maya and Edgeworth throughout all their appearances, and not make updates to them.
 The game's music was composed by Naoto Tanaka under the pseudonym Akemi Kimura.